Excel format for outputting CAD files to be used in CadConnect

 Cost price will be transfered to BC only on new Items where the selected Template has defined, that the costing principle is Standard Cost.

-Mandatory fields to filled are: Level, Item number, (Item number 2), Description, Quantity, Unit of measure
+Mandatory fields to be filled are: Level, Item number, (Item number 2), Description, Quantity, Unit of measure.

 A few hints which must be obeyed filling the excel sheet from CAD: